 - 12 to 48 hours spent taking alcohol-related classes at New Jersey’s Intoxicated Driver Resource Center (IRDC).

-- Loss of driving privileges for three months.
+- Loss of driving privileges for 30 days.

 - Up to 30 days of jail time.